Alor–Pantar languages

 The Alor–Pantar languages are a family of clearly related Papuan languages spoken on islands of the Alor archipelago near Timor in southern Indonesia.
-They may be most closely related to the Papuan languages of eastern Timor, but this is not yet clear.
+They are most closely related to the Papuan languages of eastern Timor under the Timor–Alor–Pantar grouping.
 A more distant relationship with the Trans–New Guinea languages of the Bomberai peninsula of Western New Guinea has been proposed based on pronominal evidence, but though often cited has never been firmly established.

 Languages

 The family is conventionally divided into two branches, centered on the islands of Alor and Pantar.